Last updated: January 2026

 Make sure you know which household bills you need to set up

 However, not all houses use gas.
-So, make sure you check whether your home uses gas or not.
-You don’t want to go through the hassle of setting up a gas bill if your house doesn’t need it!
+Make sure you check whether your home uses gas or not before doing anything else.
+You don’t want to go through the hassle of setting up a gas bill if your house doesn’t even need it!

 The other bill that’s essential for every student house is broadband.
-If you forget about this, you could spend the first few weeks in your new house hot-spotting your phone and using all your data!
+If you forget about this one, you could spend the first few weeks in your new house hot-spotting your phone and burning through all your data!

-You should also decide if you’re going to need a TV Licence .
-If one of your housemates plans on buying a TV, and you’re all keen to watch live football matches, you’ll need to pay for a TV Licence.
-If you’re not sure if you’ll need one, you can check on the TV Licence website
+You should also decide if you’re going to need a TV licence.
+If one of your housemates plans on buying a TV, and you’re all keen to watch live football matches or BBC iPlayer, you’ll need to pay for a TV licence.
+If you’re not sure if you’ll need one, you can check on the TV licence website.

 Students don’t need to pay council tax, so if you’re living in a house with full-time students, that’s one bill you don’t need to bother with!